 April 15, 2012

-As the church of God, we must not lose sight of the judgment of God.
-However, at times, from what I
+As the true church of God, the called-out ones, we must not lose sight of the judgment of God.
+However, at times,

-judgment as if we are on the other side of the first resurrection.
-Another way of stating this is that it
+judgment as if we are on the other side of resurrection.
+Another way of stating this is that it seems some Christian

-To make the point, let us consider some Scripture.
+To add to this, let us consider some scripture.

 'Far be it from Thee; doth the Judge of all the earth not do justice?'
 (Genesis 18:25 YLT)

-The word Judge is translated from the Hebrew word shaphat , which means "to judge, govern."
-The word
+The word judge is translated from the Hebrew word shaphat , which means "to judge, govern."
+The word justice is

-(18) Seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be
+Seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be

 A similar word appears in Psalm 9 and is quoted in Acts 17.

-(7) But the LORD abides forever; He has established His throne for judgment, (8) and He will judge the
+But the LORD abides forever; He has established His throne for judgment, and He will judge the world in

-(30) Truly, then, God overlooking the times of ignorance, now strictly commands all men everywhere
+Truly, then, God overlooking the times of ignorance, now strictly commands all men everywhere to repent,

 Jesus will judge the world in righteousness.
 For what purpose?
 To bring blessing!
 But there is more.

 experiences Your judgments [ mishpat ] the inhabitants of the world learn righteousness.
-(10) Though
+Though the wicked

-For the modern-day church that seems satisfied, at least according to their doctrine, that billions are
+For the modern-day church that seems satisfied, at least according to some doctrine, that billions are destined for

-(19) "Pardon, I pray, the iniquity of this people according to the greatness of Your lovingkindness, just as You also
+"Pardon, I pray, the iniquity of this people according to the greatness of Your lovingkindness, just as You also

 have forgiven this people, from Egypt even until now."
-(20) So the LORD said, "I have pardoned them according
+So, the LORD said, "I have pardoned them according

 The same promise is given to us through other prophets.